Click here to learn more about the health benefits of a low carbohydrate diet

 What are the signs of poor metabolic health?

-2. Physical activity: improved aerobic capacity and strength training
+2. Physical activity: Engaging in improved aerobic capacity and strength training to combat insulin resistance.

-5. Response and adaptation to stress through exposure to hormetic stressors like hot/cold therapy, short duration high intensity exercise
+5. Response and adaptation to stress: Utilizing exposure to hormetic stressors, such as hot/cold therapy and short duration high-intensity exercise, to bolster resilience.

 Copyright © 2025 Ingrid Milnes Health Coaching - All Rights Reserved.